 When setting up your mappings you will be prompted to add:

-Once all payroll items are matched with the corresponding accounts, the building blocks are in place for the Bill that Gusto will sync over into Xero.
+Once all payroll items are matched with the corresponding accounts, the building blocks are in place for the Bill or Manual Journal that Gusto will sync over into Xero.

-The more accounts you choose when setting up your integration, the more detail there will be in the line entries on your Bills.
-More detail in the Bill results in more detailed reports in Xero (expense reports, outstanding liability reports, etc.)
+The more accounts you choose when setting up your integration, the more detail there will be in the line entries on your Bills or Manual Journals, which enables you to run more detailed reports in Xero (expense reports, outstanding liability reports, etc.).